Linda Darnell, the Youngest Leading Lady in Film History

 Linda Darnell, the screen's youngest leading lady, a beautiful and sweet person according to most was gone at just 41.

-This video is the full length version of Linda's second film, Day-Time Wife with Tyrone Power.
-Linda Darnell is 15 years old.
+This video is the full-length version of Linda's second film, Day-Time Wife with Tyrone Power.
+Linda Darnell is 15 years old during the making of the film.